 A. The University's commitment to the Distance Education Accrediting Commission (DEAC) precludes any student graduating from a university degree program in less than one year.
-Students may take as long as three years to complete the program.
+Students may take as long as five years to complete the program.
+Experience has shown the typical student will complete the Program in two to three years.